 Polycarbonate enables optimum use of each security feature: data page security features can be used to protect personalisation, and personalised features can protect data pages.

-All design motives and security features we integrate into documents are fully compliant with the ICAO doc 9303 specifications and supplements.
+All design motives and security features we integrate into documents fully comply with the ICAO doc 9303 specifications and supplements.
 They also integrate the best practices to secure and protect the document from forgery and counterfeiting.

 Create a unique and distinctive passport

-Our design approach is based on years of experience of documents in the field, feedback received from professionals and end-users using the documents, the cooperation with security experts and forensic laboratories, as well as the expertise of our dedicated engineers.
+Our design approach is based on years of experience with documents in the field, feedback received from professionals and end-users using the documents, cooperation with security experts and forensic laboratories, as well as the expertise of our dedicated engineers.

-We're proud to have succeeded in designing some of the most secure and attractive passports, IDs and driver's licenses in recent years.
+We're proud to have successfully designed some of the most secure and attractive passports, IDs and driver's licenses in recent years.

 The physical security of a passport booklet relies strongly on the technology of its paper – its core component.

-To maintain an effective defence against the menace of counterfeiting, all these paper elements need to be given careful consideration.
+To maintain an effective defence against counterfeiting, all these paper elements need to be carefully considered.
 As ever, success will ultimately lie in making it as complex, time-consuming and expensive as possible for forgers to copy or compromise a legitimate document.

-Thales has acquired in-depth know-how on paper technologies as it has been delivering passports and ePassports since 1987.
+Thales has acquired in-depth know-how on paper technologies, delivering passports and ePassports since 1987.

-The company has an even longer history of security printing activities, including banknotes, stamps, and bonds.
+The company has a longer history of security printing activities, including banknotes, stamps, and bonds.

 Helping travellers tread lightly